MarcStan/expiration-scanner/Readme.md

 One of these values **must** be set (multiple **can** be set).
 Each configured target will receive the same message:

-- `Notification_Sendgrid_Key`: If set (must be a key that has `mail send` permission) will cause the alerts to be sent as emails.
-Note that each function will agreggate all outputs into one message but aggregation does not happen across function (i.e. keyvault & app registration secret expiration cause two separate emails)
+- `Notification_SendGrid_Key`: If set (must be a key that has `mail send` permission) will cause the alerts to be sent as emails via SendGrid.
+Note that each function will agreggate all outputs into one message but aggregation does not happen across function (i.e. keyvault & app registration secret expiration cause two separate emails).
+Also requires `Notification_SendGrid_From` and `Notification_SendGrid_To` to be set to email addresses.
+Optionally `Notification_SendGrid_Subject` can also be set (defaults to `Expiry notification`).

-- `Notification_Slack_Webhook`: If set will cause alerts to be sent to a slack channel.
+- `Notification_Slack_WebHook`: If set will cause alerts to be sent to a slack channel.
 You must setup a [slack app](https://api.slack.com/messaging/webhooks).

 Additionally the message is also logged via the logger output by default (console/app insights).
 To disable set `Notificaton_Logger_Disable` to `true`.